The use of cryptocurrency is growing every day in Australia, but what actually is it? More importantly, how does crypto tax affect you?

 What do you need to do a cryptocurrency return at Etax?

 Like any key investment, anyone involved in acquiring or disposing of crypto needs to keep records of their transactions.
-Crypto transactions attract Capital Gains Taxes and also can affect your tax refund.
+Crypto transactions attract Capital Gains Taxes and can also affect your tax refund.

 Here is a list of things you need before you lodge your crypto tax return with Etax: